Sacramento, CA 94261 US

-The Invo-Progressus Early Intervention team is growing!
-We currently have incredible full-time opportunities available for Speech-Language Pathologists to join our early intervention services team in
+The Invo-Progressus Early Intervention (EI) team is growing!
+We currently have incredible part-time opportunities available for EI Speech-Language Pathologists to join our early intervention services

 Invo HealthCare-Progressus Therapy

 Career Services Manager

 Speech Therapy provides intervention for infants and toddlers with developmental delays and family training in the areas of pre-speech skills (attention, sitting), functional play, motor imitation, expressive/verbal language development, receptive language development, and feeding/swallowing skills.
 When needed, assistive and/or adaptive equipment is recommended and used to facilitate these areas of development.

 For more than twenty years, Invo-Progressus has been providing therapeutic services that create better outcomes for children.
 The Invo-Progressus team is comprised of some of the nation’s most talented and influential education and therapy leaders all of whom have a keen understanding of how to meet the unique needs of school districts, children and families and help them succeed.
 We are committed to helping children and families, school leaders and clinicians achieve success.

 Best Practices.
 Best Careers.
 Best Outcomes for Children.